munificent/craftinginterpreters/book/functions.md

 It keeps the `return` keyword token so we can use its location for error reporting, and the value being returned, if any.
-We parse it like other statements, by recognizing the initial keyword:
+We parse it like other statements, first by recognizing the initial keyword.

 ^code match-return (1 before, 1 after)